tman5/fatalexception/content/posts/storage-issues.md

 ---
 title: "Storage Issues!"
-date: 2020-03-09T17:00:43-05:00
+date: 2020-03-23T17:00:43-05:00
-draft: true
+draft: false
 showFullContent: false
 tags: ["VMware","storage", "stability", "freeze", "support"]
 ---
 Storage issues!
-One thing that has baffled me (and VMware GSS it seems) is why when a host looses it storage does it sometimes just go unresponsive on the management side?
+One thing that has baffled me (and VMware GSS it seems) is why when a host looses it storage does it sometimes just goes unresponsive on the management side?
+I've seen this multiple times with multiple storage vendors.
+Say an APD event occurs.
+Most of the time the host recovers after the storage comes back, but sometimes it doesn't.
+This results in a host that is unresponsive to management commands, even the console.
+Sometimes I've gotten lucky and the host will briefly become responsive and we can vMotion or try to restart services but it's very hit and miss.
+The VMs however stay functioning.
+Trouble is vCenter doesn't see the host as connected and thus no vMotion is available.
+This means you have to do a hard shutdown and take the brief outage while HA restarts the VMs.
+I've seen this on multiple versions of ESXi, HBAs, firmwares, drivers, etc. Still no true resolution.
+I was even told that this is just "sometimes what happens".
+I wish that weren't the case.
+Now, this situation is rare where you have APD events (at least I hope it is) but I really hope we can find a cause/resolution in the future.
+It just seems that the host just overwhelms its management with storage events and eventually it just locks up.
+Very strange.